shinyobjectz/shiny-stack/extension/README.md

 ## 📄 License

-MIT License - feel free to use and modify for your projects!
+MIT License - see LICENSE file for details

----

-**Built with ❤️ for the ShinyObjectz OpenCode configuration system**